DeRozan powers Raptors past Trail Blazers, 112-106

-DeMar DeRozan scored 33 points, Serge Ibaka added 18 and the Toronto Raptors beat the Portland Trail Blazers 112-106 on Sunday night.
+After another slow start that saw the Trail Blazers jump out to a 12-point lead with 4:52 to play in the first half, the Raptors went on a 15-2 run to close out the second quarter and head into halftime ahead 53-52.
+They then scored the first six points of the third quarter to extend their lead, and in particular DeRozan and Ibaka helped Toronto across the finish line in the fourth as time ran out on Portland.

+"We started off slow on D and in the second half we picked it up," Tucker said.
+"Once we figured out what they were trying to do, we adjusted and started playing well."

-The Raptors won their third in a row and wrapped up a second straight season sweep of Portland.
-They previously had beaten the Trail Blazers 95-91 in Portland on Dec.
+Ibaka finished with 18 points and 10 rebounds, while Jonas Valanciunas added 15 points as the Raptors won their third straight game.
+Toronto wrapped up a second straight season sweep of Portland, having beaten the Trail Blazers 95-91 in Portland on Dec.
 26.

-Damian Lillard scored 28 points for the Trail Blazers, who got 18 from Maurice Harkless.

-Up 98-96 with 4:41 remaining, the Raptors scored the next six points, with back-to-back jump shots from Ibaka and a pair of free throws from DeRozan putting them up by eight with 3:16 remaining.
+Portland dropped to 10-21 on the road.
+Damian Lillard scored 28 points but felt his team was "average" offensively, although just a few plays away from pulling out the victory.

+"You wish you could have a better offensive game when you lose by six points, knowing that if you make a few shots here, take care of the ball, value it a bit more on five or six possessions, then maybe you win a game by six," he said.

 TIP-INS

-Raptors: G Kyle Lowry (right wrist) missed the game.
-Joseph made just his third start of the season in his place. .
-Toronto has now completed season sweeps against five teams this season (Brooklyn, Denver, Utah and the Los Angeles Lakers).
+Raptors: Cory Joseph made just his third start of the season in Lowry's place. ...
+Toronto has completed season sweeps against five teams this season (Brooklyn, Denver, Utah and the Los Angeles Lakers).

 LACK OF LOWRY